 In-House Payment Plan

 The Bursar's Office offers an in-house payment plan for current semesters.
 This is an interest-free way of paying tuition in equal monthly payments with a one-time charge of a non-refundable enrollment fee per semester.
 Failure to make your payments on time will result in a late payment fee and an administrative hold being placed on your account.
-Enrollment forms for Spring 2016 will be available for download after December 21, 2015.
+You can download the In-House Payment Plan Agreement here for Spring 2016.
 Any questions you can call the office or email Asmea Errabah for further information.